Plot Brainstorming Sessions: From Stuck to Storyline In One Hour

 - Your third plot point — the calm before the storm, and the turning point before the third act.

-- Your “Black Moment” — the climax, a.k.a. “the worst thing that can happen to your character in terms of his/her goal.“
+- Your “Hopeless Moment” — the climax, a.k.a. “the worst thing that can happen to your character in terms of his/her goal.“

 - Your resolution — the payoff for your character’s arc, and how the story ends

-If you have more than one character, plot points will be developed for each.
+If you have more than one protagonist, plot points will be developed for each.
+(Caps out at 3, usually 2 protagonists and an antagonist, if needed.)

 During the course of our call, I’ll ask lots of questions to help you get clear about what you want to write (and why you want to write it.)
 I’ll make suggestions, but always based on your choices.
 Ultimately, this is always going to be your novel: you have the final say, and we’ll brainstorm until you reach writing choices you’re happy with.